jitran/fargate-cdk-deployer/conf/README.md

 ### deploy/cluster/\<env\>.yml

-Contains the VPC, load balancer ingress, and application port information for building a Shared ECS Cluster and Application Load balancer.
+Contains the VPC, load balancer ingress, tags, and application port information for building a Shared ECS Cluster and Application Load balancer.

 This config file resides in the API repository under the deploy/cluster/ directory.